 (2) pay all costs and expenses for at least two years of identity theft monitoring services (including without limitation, credit monitoring) and identity theft restoration services for any such affected individuals receiving notice where such services are appropriate given the circumstances of the incident and the nature of the information compromised;

-(3) undertake any other measures that are customary and reasonable for an entity to take when experiencing a similar disclosure,
+(3) undertake any other measures to remedy the root cause or prevent the recurrence of such compromise that are customary and reasonable for an entity to take when experiencing a similar disclosure,

-(4) pay any related fines or penalties imposed on PEBA, and
+(4) pay any related fines or penalties imposed on PEBA to the extent directly resulting from the compromise or improper use, and

-(5) reimburse PEBA all costs reasonably incurred for communications and public relations services involved in responding to the compromise or improper use.
+(5) reimburse PEBA all costs reasonably incurred up to an aggregate of $200,000 for communications and public relations services involved in responding to the compromise or improper use.

-Notwithstanding any other provision, contractor’s obligations pursuant to this item (h) are without limitation.
+Notwithstanding any other provision, but subject to the limitations contained herein and in Section 6.8.3 above, contractor’s obligations pursuant to this item (h) are without limitation.

 (i) Survival & Remedy.
 All the obligations imposed by this paragraph are material.
-The obligations of this section will survive termination or expiration of the Contract.
+The obligations of this section will survive termination or expiration of the Contract to the extent Contractor retains Government Information.
 Without limiting any rights PEBA may have, and notwithstanding any other term of this Contract, Contractor agrees that PEBA may have no adequate remedy at law for a breach of Contractor’s obligations under this clause and therefore PEBA will be entitled to pursue equitable remedies in the event of a breach of this clause.

 6.10.7 Standards.
-To the extent applicable: (a) Breach of security of state agency data; notification; rights and remedies of injured parties; penalties; notification of Consumer Protection Division, S.C.
+To the extent applicable to Contractor in its performance of the Work: (a) Breach of security of state agency data; notification; rights and remedies of injured parties; penalties; notification of Consumer Protection Division, S.C.
 Code Ann. § 1-11-490; (b) South Carolina Financial Identity Fraud and Identity Theft Protection Act (FIFITPA), 2008 Act 190, as amended.
-Solely for purposes of Section 39-1-90 of the South Carolina Code of Laws, as amended, Contractor is deemed to be the owner of Government Information, as defined herein, and Contractor agrees that PEBA is not a licensee; (c) The South Carolina Family Privacy Protection Act of 2002, S.C.
+Solely for purposes of Section 39-1-90 of the South Carolina Code of Laws, as amended, Contractor agrees to reasonably assist PEBA, the owner of Government Information, as defined herein, with PEBA’s notification requirements to the extent applicable, in accordance with Section 6.10.6(h); (c) The South Carolina Family Privacy Protection Act of 2002, S.C.
 Code Ann. §§ 30-2-10, et seq ; (d) Personal Identifying Information Privacy Protection, S.C.
 Code Ann. §§ 30-2-310 et seq. ;(e) Data Breach Notification, Proviso 117.105 of the 2018-2019 Appropriations Act.
 H.R.
 3701 § 117.110.
 121st Cong.
 (S.C.
 2015) (Act 91), as revised in any future annual appropriations act.

 6.10.8 HIPAA Compliance/Confidentiality.
-The Contractor will keep confidential all information and material which has or will come into its possession or knowledge in connection with the performance of services under this Contract; and will not release, use or disclose any such information without prior written consent of PEBA.
-In addition, the Contractor will comply with all State and federal laws and regulations concerning the confidentiality of medical records, including, but not limited to, the Privacy Act of 1974, the Health Insurance Portability and Accountability Act of 1996 (HIPAA), as amended, and any federal regulations concerning the confidentiality of alcohol and drug abuse patient records.
-Furthermore, the Contractor will adhere to the provisions of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), as amended, and sign Attachment 4 Business Associate Agreement, prior to award of the Contract, which has been constructed in accordance with the requirements of the HIPAA Privacy and Security Rules and the requirements of the HITECH Act.
+The Contractor will keep confidential all non-public information and material which has or will come into its possession or knowledge in connection with the performance of services under this Contract; and will not release, use or disclose any such information without prior written consent of PEBA.
+In addition, the Contractor will comply with all applicable State and federal laws and regulations concerning the confidentiality of medical records, including, but not limited to, the Privacy Act of 1974, the Health Insurance Portability and Accountability Act of 1996 (HIPAA), as amended, and any federal regulations concerning the confidentiality of alcohol and drug abuse patient records.
+Furthermore, the Contractor will adhere to the applicable provisions of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), as amended, and sign Attachment 4 Business Associate Agreement, prior to award of the Contract, which has been constructed in accordance with the requirements of the HIPAA Privacy and Security Rules and the requirements of the HITECH Act.

 6.11 TERM AND TERMINATION